taligentx/dscKeybusInterface/README.md

 * **Pushbullet** (esp8266/esp32-only):  Demonstrates how to send a push notification when the status has changed.
 This example sends notifications via [Pushbullet](https://www.pushbullet.com) and requires the esp8266/esp32 for SSL support.

-* **Twilio** (esp8266/esp32-only): Demonstrates how to send a push notification when the status has changed.
-This example sends notifications via [Twilio](https://www.twilio.com) and requires the esp8266/esp32 for SSL support - thanks to [ColingNG](https://github.com/ColinNg) for contributing this example!
+* **Twilio-SMS** (esp8266/esp32-only): Demonstrates how to send an SMS text message when the status has changed.
+This example sends texts via [Twilio](https://www.twilio.com) and requires the esp8266/esp32 for SSL support - thanks to [ColingNG](https://github.com/ColinNg) for contributing this example!

 * **Email** (esp8266/esp32-only): Demonstrates how to send an email when the status has changed.
 Email is sent using SMTPS (port 465) with SSL for encryption - this is necessary on the esp8266/esp32 until STARTTLS can be supported.
 For example, this will work with Gmail after changing the account settings to [allow less secure apps](https://support.google.com/accounts/answer/6010255).

-  This can be used to send SMS messages if the number's service provider has an [email to SMS gateway](https://en.wikipedia.org/wiki/SMS_gateway#Email_clients) - examples for the US:
+  This can be used to send SMS text messages if the number's service provider has an [email to SMS gateway](https://en.wikipedia.org/wiki/SMS_gateway#Email_clients) - examples for the US:
   * T-mobile: 5558675309@tmomail.net
   * Verizon: 5558675309@vtext.com
   * Sprint: 5558675309@messaging.sprintpcs.com